ErikOSorensen/rgtools/README.md

 <hypotheses> </hypotheses>
 ```

-Note that they are all plural.
+Note that the last five of these are all plural.
 The intention is to fill in these with lists of the singular version of each
 of these names, and there are special data types defined for each of these.

+### registration_version

+The version of the registration used for coding.
+Indicated as **Version** in the "View Trial History" tab.

 ### population